folio-org/okapi/doc/guide.md

 permissions, and refuses the request if not.
 (The present dummy authentication module does not do this kind of check, as it has no user database to work with.)

+The 'modulePermissions' is a list of permissions granted to this module, so it may do things beyond what the user has permissions for.
+In this simple example we ignore those.

 Since this is an Okapi module, not a UI module, we don't need any UI descriptors.